-The Maryland Environmental Service (MES) administers the Maryland Used Oil Recycling Act through an Intergovernmental Agency Agreement (IGA) with the Maryland Department of the Environment (MDE).
+The Maryland Environmental Service (MES) administers the Maryland Used Oil Recycling Act through an Intergovernmental Agency Agreement (IGA) with the Maryland Department of the Environment (the Department).
 The Used Oil Recycling Act is found in Section 5-1001 of the Environment Article of the Maryland Annotated Code.
-MES is responsible for implementing a statewide Program for the construction, operation, and the routine maintenance of used oil collection facilities; providing public education and outreach programs related to the disposal of used motor oil; and maintaining an information center to educate citizens regarding the proper disposal of used motor oil.
+MES is responsible for implementing a statewide Program for the construction, operation, and the routine maintenance of used oil collection facilities; providing public education and outreach programs related to the proper disposal of used motor oil; and maintaining an information center to educate citizens regarding the proper disposal of used motor oil.
 Additionally, MES utilizes these used motor oil collection sites for the collection of related recyclables including used antifreeze and used oil filters.

-MES also utilizes funding from the MDE for the purpose of implementing supplemental environmental projects.
-Specifically, this grant funding is used to assist in the construction of "rain shelters" to minimize storm water contact with the used motor oil collection tanks, and is also used to fund the purchase of above-ground storage tanks for new sites, as well as replacements for older sites.
+MES also uses funding from the Department for the purpose of implementing supplemental environmental projects related to used motor oil.
+Specifically, this grant funding is used to assist in the construction of "rain shelters" to minimize stormwater contact with used motor oil collection tanks and is also used to fund the purchase of above-ground storage tanks for new sites, as well as replacements for older sites.

-Since 1988, the MES and MDE partnership has resulted in the collection and recycling of over 16.3 million gallons of used motor oil in the State of Maryland.
-Similarly, the Program has accomplished the collection and recycling of over 860,000 gallons of used antifreeze from Maryland Do-It-Yourself automobile enthusiasts.
+Since 1988, the partnership between MES and the Department has resulted in the collection and recycling of over 16.7 million gallons of used motor oil in the State of Maryland.
+Similarly, the Program has accomplished the collection and recycling of over 882,000 gallons of used antifreeze from Maryland Do-It-Yourself automobile and boating enthusiasts.
 The antifreeze is currently collected and shipped to a recycling facility where it is filtered, distilled, and reformulated into automotive antifreeze and industrial ethylene glycol.

-During the current calendar year, MES collected 461,519 gallons of used motor oil and 27,444 gallons of used antifreeze from Program-sponsored locations.
-Additionally, during this period, MES added used oil filter collection service at select Program-sponsored locations, resulting in the collection and recycling of 196 drums of used oil filters.
+During the 2015 calendar year, MES collected 463,619 gallons of used motor oil and 21,335 gallons of used antifreeze from Program-sponsored locations.
+Additionally, during this period, MES added a used oil filter collection service at select Program-sponsored locations, resulting in the collection and recycling of 298 drums of used oil filters.